fdrgsp/cali/README.md

 ### Visualization Tab

 The visualization tab allows the user to explore the results of the analysis for the selected *Run*.

 Two tabs are available, the `Single Well` tab to visualize the results for a single well/fov and the `Multi well` tab to visualize summary metrics across all wells/fovs.

+The plots are interactive and can be zoomed/panned and by clicking on a trace or data point, the corresponding ROI will be highlighted in the image viewer (and vice versa).

 #### Single Well Tab